singhh5050/AMD-writeup/README.md

 ## What You'd Need to Run This

-I couldn't run this myself (Mac problems 😅), but here's what you'd need:
+I couldn't run this myself --- primarily because I don't have access to a Linux VM with AMD GPU compute --- but here's what you'd need:
 - Linux system (AMD GPU stuff doesn't work on Mac)
 - AMD GPU
 - ROCm platform installed